Leibniz-HBI/ukraine_twitter_data/README.md

 ![target_counts_ratio_ukraine-uk](https://user-images.githubusercontent.com/8951994/157499281-e78e763c-8a6a-4edc-bccf-d6dbcb3fc4b8.png)
 ![target_counts_ratio_ukraine-ru](https://user-images.githubusercontent.com/8951994/157499256-0dafcdaa-af00-4282-ac3b-cb815063a8c4.png)

 As you can see, there are still gaps, which we are about to fill.
+We aim for 95% of the hourly estimated counts by Twitter.

 ### Is this ethical/allowed?